dorgori/cynerio_assignment/README.md

 to test the program python .\manage.py test

-**There is db.sqlite3 attached to see some data
+**There is db.sqlite3 attached to see some data, if prefer clean start for the db,
-**Use developer tools to see the backend output
+    run <python manage.py flush> (in the same directory of manage.py file) **Use developer tools to see the backend output